The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Method and Materials

-Inspired by the original vision transformer \cite{Dosovitskiy2020Image}, we have proposed a new vision transformer called a channel-spatial attention vision transformer (CSVT) to accurately estimate the nitrogen status of wheat, capable of capturing both spatial and channel features from large UAV-based digital aerial imagery.
+A transformer network named SSVT is developed to accurately estimate the nitrogen status of wheat, capable of capturing both spatial and spectral features from large UAV-based digital aerial imagery.
 The proposed conceptual architecture is shown in {Fig.~\ref{FIG:3}}.
-The input images are firstly split into patches and flattened into vectors using a linear projection operation.
+The design rationale is three-fold: \begin{enumerate} \item As shown in previous research \cite{Chlingaryan2018Machine}, spectral information plays a vital role in determining nitrogen status at leaf and canopy scales.
+In this work, the spectral-based attention block is proposed to learn spectral-wise features such as color information. \item To learn the spatial information, a spatial interaction block is introduced after the spectral-based attention block. \item To address the quadratic computing complexity of the ViT, the covariance matrix is used to replace the gram matrix, which can help reduce computational complexity from the quadratic complexity ($O(n2)$) to linear complexity ($O(n)$) where n represents the number of input patches. \end{enumerate} The input images are first split into patches and flattened into vectors using a linear projection operation.
 Then, each vector is regarded as a sequence and fed into the transformer encoders.
 A class token is added to represent an entire image that can be used for classification.
 It is actually a vector that is learned during gradient descent.
 In this work, we add the class token in the last encoder block, which only lets encoders' attention mechanism perform between images.
-Each encoder consists of two core components, including 1) Channel-Spatial attention Block, which consists of channel-based and spatial interaction blocks, and 2) Multi-Layer Perceptron (MLP).
-The design rationale is three-fold: \begin{enumerate} \item As shown in previous research \cite{Chlingaryan2018Machine}, channel information plays a vital role in determining nitrogen status at leaf and canopy scales.
-In this work, the channel-based attention block is proposed to replace the self-attention module.
-We transpose the input, enabling the module attending over channels to be able to learn channel-wise features such as color information. \item To learn spatial information, a spatial interaction block is introduced after the channel-based attention block. \item To address the quadratic computing complexity of the original ViT, the covariance matrix is used to replace the gram matrix, which can help reduce computational complexity from the quadratic complexity ($O(n2)$) to linear complexity ($O(n)$). n represents a number of input patches. \end{enumerate}
+Each encoder consists of two core components, including 1) Spectral-Spatial attention Block, which consists of spectral-based and spatial interaction blocks, and 2) Multi-Layer Perceptron (MLP). \paragraph{1) Spectral-Spatial attention Block} In this work, to address the spectral and spatial information in the transformer encoder, we proposed a Spectral-Spatial attention Block (this is different from the Multi-Head Self Attention Layer in the original vision transformer network).
+The Spectral-Spatial attention Block consists of two main parts: Spectral Based attention (SBA) and Spatial Interaction block (SIB).